 Translated by Claudio Souza from the original in People with HIV Still at Risk for Opportunistic Illness Death Despite Dramatic Survival Gains

-Although the text always refers to "IO” of Opportunistic Infections, opportunistic illness does not always result from an “infection”.
-There are cases of cancers, such as Sarkoma's sarcoma, which do not originate from any infection and yet is a Opportunistic Illness.
-I have kept the expression on account of a scruple to remain faithful to the text, and yet I make this observation here (…).
+* Translator's note: Although the text always refers to the “IO” of Opportunistic Infections, the opportunistic disease does not always result from an “infection”.
+There are cases of cancers, such as Sarkoma's sarcoma, which are not caused by any infection and yet it is a Opportunistic Disease.
+I kept the expression on account of a scruple to remain faithful to the text and, nevertheless, I launch this observation here (…).

 Editor's Note Soropositivo Web Site: